 Oxford highlights its colleges as a way to provide students with three critical value points: community, facilities, and support.
 With a tight-knit community, the colleges foster valuable interactions between students and gather new perspectives.

 The top-notch and varying facilities set Oxford colleges apart from one another.
-Support is given to students in the form of tutors, engaged faculty, financial aid, and other resources available at their disposal.
+Oxford offers support to students through tutors, engaged faculty, financial aid, and other resources.

 Let’s take a look at four of Oxford’s most noteworthy colleges: Kellogg, St. Catherine’s, St. Anne’s, and St. Hugh’s.